Asambhav

+The film was released on 23 July 2004 and was a box-office faliure, earning ₹5.16 crore worldwide against a budget of ₹13 crore.

 Plot

-Captain Aditya "Adit" Arya (Arjun Rampal) is a special agent of the Indian army.
-The Indian president Veer Pratap Singh (Mohan Agashe) is kidnapped by Rafiq Mabroz (Shawar Ali) in exchange for cash rewarded by renowned terrorist Youssan Baksh (Mukesh Rishi) and General Ansari (Milind Gunaji).
-Adit is sent undercover to rescue the president and his daughter, Kinjal (Dipannita Sharma).
+Captain Aditya "Adit" Arya is a special agent of the Indian army.
+The Indian president Veer Pratap Singh is kidnapped by Rafiq Mabroz in exchange for cash rewarded by renowned terrorists Youssan Baksh and General Ansari.
+Adit is sent undercover to rescue the president and his daughter, Kinjal.

-The mission is coded "Asambhav".
-Adit poses as a journalist for Indiatimes and makes his way to Switzerland with the help of a RAW agent called Atul Bhatnagar (Jameel Khan).
-On the flight, Adit meets Alisha (Priyanka Chopra).
-Alisha is a singer and has come to Switzerland to do a show with Sam Hans (Naseeruddin Shah).
-Her friend Shilpa (Chitrita Sharma) accompanies her.
+The mission is coded "Asambhav."
+Adit poses as a journalist for Indiatimes and makes his way to Switzerland with the help of a RAW agent called Atul Bhatnagar.
+On the flight, Adit meets Alisha.
+Alisha is a singer and has come to Switzerland to do a show with Sam Hans.
+Her friend Shilpa accompanies her.
 However, the people whom Alisha and Shilpa have come to Switzerland with are drug smugglers.
 Shilpa is murdered when she finds this out, and Alisha pretends she knows nothing but meets Adit for help.
 Adit and Alisha fall in love.

 Adit links events from Shilpa's murder to the president's kidnapping and sees that Sam Hans, General Ansari, Youssan Baksh, and Rafiq Mabroz are involved together.
-Hans' friend Ranjit Parmar (Yashpal Sharma), of the Indian embassy, checks files of Switzerland and learns Rafiq Mabroz is a terrorist.
+Hans' friend Ranjit Parmar, of the Indian embassy, checks files of Switzerland and learns Rafiq Mabroz is a terrorist.
 He informs Hans, and Hans decides to fight ISI.
-However, he signs a deal with ISI by kidnapping the president from Youssan Baksh and returning the president to Baksh in the exchange offer of 50 million pounds.
+However, he signs a deal with ISI by kidnapping the president from Youssan Baksh and returning the president to Baksh in exchange for an offer of 50 million pounds.